Criminal Defense Attorneys Serving Naperville, Elmhurst and all of DuPage County

 Contact The Law Offices of Norris & Callahan

 If you are facing drug charges resulting from a search or seizure, talking to a lawyer as soon as possible is the best way to protect your rights.
 Contact Michael T. Norris, Ltd. and John W. Callahan, Ltd., today.
 Call us toll free at 1-877-335-6693 or contact us online for a free and confidential consultation.
 Our phones are answered 24 hours a day.
-Serving Naperville, Aurora, Wheaton, Oak Brook, St. Charles, West Chicago, Downers Grove, and all of DuPage County.
+Serving Naperville, Addison, Wheaton, Oak Brook, Elmhurst, West Chicago, Downers Grove, and all of DuPage County.